wp-plugins/zanto/readme.txt

 and participate in our forum.
 Get to decide what you want in your favorite free multilingual plugin and we'll fold our shirt sleeves to get it ready for the next version.

 == Upgrade Notice ==

+= 0.3.1 =
+Upgrade to fix bug on translation page

 = 0.3.0 =
 Upgrade to fix all reported issues in the previous version.